-The RH WA faces persistent and multifaceted water quality challenges, primarily driven by urban runoff from densely developed urban areas, intensive commercial and industrial land uses and channelized drainage networks.
-These flows convey elevated concentrations of pollutants (primarily zinc and bacteria) into receiving waters such as the Rio Hondo, Eaton Wash, Los Angeles River and ultimately the Pacific Ocean, contributing to recurring water quality impairments.
-Due to the presence of multiple tributaries within the RH WA, the region is subject to several TMDLs with zinc and bacteria identified as limiting pollutants in applicable WMPs.
-For the Initial Watershed Plans, zinc, total phosphorus, and bacteria are considered priority pollutants.
+The SSMB WA faces persistent and multifaceted water quality challenges, primarily driven by urban runoff from densely developed inland areas and channelized drainage networks.
+These flows convey elevated concentrations of pollutants (primarily bacteria and zinc) into receiving waters such as the Dominguez Channel and ultimately the Santa Monica Bay Beaches, contributing to recurring water quality impairments and beach closures.
+For the Initial Watershed Plans, total phosphorus, zinc, and bacteria are considered priority pollutants.

-The characteristics of the natural and built environment within the RH WA present significant challenges to achieving compliance with water quality standards in receiving waters.
+The limited presence of green infrastructure, combined with mixed land uses and concentrated urban development, presents significant challenges to achieving compliance with water quality standards in receiving waters.
 While the SCW Program alone cannot fully achieve regional water quality goals, it plays a critical role in supporting progress toward achieving them.
-The WASCs and Regional Program financial outlooks (Section 2.3.1) have consistently emphasized the need to leverage other funding sources to maximize regional impact.
-Given the anticipated limited availability of Regional Program funding for new large-scale Projects in the near term, there is a critical need to strengthen Municipalities' capacity to implement small-scale and distributed stormwater Projects through the Municipal Program.
-These decentralized Projects are essential for sustaining momentum, delivering localized water quality improvements, and providing immediate community benefits while regional solutions are planned and developed.
-By supporting Municipalities in delivering a robust pipeline of smaller Projects, the SCW Program can bridge near-term funding gaps and advance immediate water quality goals, while addressing the RH WASC's concern of potential overconcentration of Projects in one given portion of the WA.
+The WASCs and Regional Program financial outlooks (Section 2.3.1), have consistently emphasized the need to leverage other funding sources to maximize regional impact.
+Given the anticipated limited availability of Regional Program funding for new large-scale Projects in the near term there is a critical need to strengthen Municipalities' capacity to implement small-scale and distributed stormwater Projects through the Municipal Program.
+Decentralized Projects are essential for sustaining momentum, delivering localized water quality improvements, and providing immediate community benefits while regional solutions are planned and developed.
+By supporting Municipalities in delivering a robust pipeline of smaller Projects, the SSMB WASC and SCW Program can bridge near-term funding gaps and advance immediate water quality goals.
 An approach that combines distributed and regional infrastructure over time is key to maximizing the collective impact and accelerating progress toward watershed health.

 Improving water quality is a core SCW Program Goal and a requirement for all funded Projects and Programs.
-To date, SCW Program Projects in the RH WA have focused on priority pollutants such as total zinc, total phosphorus and bacteria, often achieving above-average pollutant removal efficiencies despite relatively small capture areas.
-The RH WASC continues to prioritize multibenefit Projects that integrate infiltration BMPs into existing public spaces such as parks, schools, and green spaces with a focus on collaboration to ensure harmonization between upstream and downstream initiatives.
-Looking forward, strategies for water quality improvement are guided by a watershed-scale perspective, the RH WASC, and the spatial distribution and cumulative benefits of funded Projects.
-In the near term, prioritizing distributed green infrastructure, in combination with enhanced O&M (Section 5.2.1.8), is recommended to maintain momentum and maximize localized benefits.
+To date, SCW Program Projects in the SSMB WA have focused on priority pollutants such as zinc, total phosphorus, and bacteria often achieving above-average pollutant removal efficiencies despite relatively small capture areas.
+The SSMB WASC continues to prioritize multibenefit Projects that integrate BMPs such as dry wells, infiltration galleries, bioswales, and green streets: solutions that reduce pollutant loads while also improving public health, enhancing neighborhood aesthetics, increasing shade and creating recreational spaces.
+Looking forward, strategies for water quality improvement are guided by a watershed-scale perspective, considering the spatial distribution and cumulative benefits of funded Projects.
+When paired with enhanced operations and maintenance (see Section 5.2.1.8), this approach can help sustain program momentum and deliver localized water quality and community benefits.
 Over time, larger regional Projects can be more feasibly pursued downstream of existing SCW Program investments.

-2,200 Zinc Load Reduction (lb/yr)
+5,200 Zinc Load Reduction (lb/yr)

-21,000 Total Phosphorus Load Reduction (lb/yr)
+4,600 Total Phosphorus Load Reduction (lb/yr)

-200 ac-ft Approx. 24-hr Project Capacity to meet WQ WÁ Needs
+350 ac-ft Approx. 24-hr Project Capacity to meet WQ WÁ Needs